ayushanand18/as-http3lib/README.md

 > An Asynchronous HTTP/1.1 and HTTP/3 based Server Library with support of
 > concurrency using ThreadPools and native Linux Primitives.

+## Performance
+Some stats:
+* Minimal version 138x (138 times) faster on startup time than FastAPI based server (equal endpoints and configs).

 ## Design
 + [Miro Board](https://miro.com/app/board/uXjVN645xLw=/?share_link_id=143978576535)